coracle-social/zooid/README.md

 ## TODO

 - [ ] See if we can build groups directly on top of the event store by generating events eagerly rather than lazily
+- [ ] See if we can implement invites/redemptions directly on top of the event store by storing generated claims and redemptions.
+Avoid serving these to other people.
 - [ ] Add admin/owner/etc to list allowed pubkeys
 - [ ] Watch configuration files and hot reload
 - [ ] Free up resources after instance inactivity
+- [ ] Admins/members